SimpleLab-Inc/wsb/src/match/readme.md

 service_connections_count| SDWIS           |
 service_area_type_code   | SDWIS           |
 owner_type_code          | SDWIS           |
-geometry_lat             | MHP, UCMR, ECHO | Lat / Long from the best system is available geometry_long            | MHP, UCMR, ECHO | Lat / Long from the best system is available tiger_match_geoid        | TIGER           | ID of the best match in the TIGER system pws_to_tiger_match_count | Match Algorithm | Count of how many TIGER records this PWS matched to tiger_to_pws_match_count | Match Algorithm | Count of how many other PWS records this TIGER matched to
+centroid_lat             | MHP, UCMR, ECHO | Lat / Long from the best system is available centroid_lon             | MHP, UCMR, ECHO | Lat / Long from the best system is available tiger_match_geoid        | TIGER           | ID of the best match in the TIGER system pws_to_tiger_match_count | Match Algorithm | Count of how many TIGER records this PWS matched to tiger_to_pws_match_count | Match Algorithm | Count of how many other PWS records this TIGER matched to